Lifeguard Rescues 14-Month-Old Boy At Cape Cod Beach

-BARNSTABLE (CBS) – A 14-month-old baby boy is safe tonight thanks to a quick thinking 19-year-old lifeguard at Craigville Beach.
+BARNSTABLE (CBS) – A 14-month-old baby boy is safe thanks to a quick thinking 19-year-old lifeguard at Craigville Beach.

 “I looked at the baby when I first got him and just realized that child’s life was literally in my hands,” said lifeguard Jake Avery.